alexnm/house-moldovan-blog/src/posts/itineraries/south-america.md

 ## What to expect

 We had a great time in all the countries we visited during this trip.
-It was a self-organized trip and we spent quite some time putting together this schedule.
+It was a self-organized trip and we spent quite some time putting this schedule together.

 We booked most our flights with [Latam Airlines](https://www.latam.com/en_un/), since the reviews that we read on Aerolineas Argentinas spoke about big prices and a lot of delays.
 We also saw huge crowds waiting in line to board their planes in most of the airports in Argentina.
 We had no issues with Latam.
-Another company that we used was [Sky Airline](https://www.skyairline.com/english), a low cost airline which has a lot of flights in an out of Chile.
+Another company that we used was [Sky Airline](https://www.skyairline.com/english), a low cost airline which has a lot of flights in and out of Chile.

-Flying in South America is expensive by today's standards, as fares do not come close to the low cost fares people are used with from Asia or Europe.
+Flying in South America is expensive by today's standards, as fares do not come close to the low cost fares from Asia or Europe.
 If you plan your flights in advance, this won't be such a big issue.
 Keep in mind that Buenos Aires has two big airports when you schedule your trip.

 You should check online if you have to pay any visa fees when you enter Argentina, Chile or Uruguay.
 Most of the European countries have a visa-free policy.
 You will get stamps in your passport every time you enter/exit a country so we collected quite a few in the 3 weeks spent there.